OneDrive/onedrive-api-docs/docs/controls/file-pickers/node/index.md

 ## Render the File Browser

 Once the required dependencies have been added to your project, you are ready to render the File Browser component for Microsoft Graph.
-The SDK exposes the component `GraphFileBrowser` which requires a valid `access_token` be returned via the `getAuthenticationToken` prop.
+The SDK exposes the component `GraphFileBrowser` that requires a valid `access_token` be returned via the `getAuthenticationToken` prop.
 The below component code shows an example usage:

 ```jsx